-- Fitness to Practice strategies and processes are overseen by Council. - The Fitness to Practise policy is the responsibility of Senate. - Fitness to Practise procedures are overseen on behalf of Senate by the Associate Pro Vice-Chancellor (Academic Experience). - The Deputy Vice-Chancellors are responsible for making decisions in relation to the total suspension or termination of studies. - Case Officers fulfil a range of roles in relation to a Fitness to Practise case, including undertaking any preliminary risk assessment, completing an investigation, and making a recommendation in relation to Fitness to Practise to a Formal Panel.
-A case may have more than one Case Officer, each with a specific role in relation to the case. - A Senior Officer will undertake the review of the appeal. - Institutes are responsible for ensuring that students, enrolled on such programmes of study, are informed of the Fitness to Practise standards expected from them in relation to their profession.1 - Institutes are also responsible for informing professionals (e.g. in a work-based learning or placement setting) of the University's policy framework. - Institutes are responsible for ensuring that the procedures outlined in this policy are used appropriately in relation to any informal resolution (as outlined in section 10).
+- Fitness to Practice strategies and processes are overseen by Council. - The Fitness to Practise policy is the responsibility of Senate. - Fitness to Practise procedures are overseen on behalf of Senate by the Associate Pro Vice-Chancellor (Student Experience). - The Deputy Vice-Chancellors are responsible for making decisions in relation to the suspension or termination of studies. - Case Officers fulfil a range of roles in relation to a Fitness to Practise case, including undertaking any preliminary risk assessment, completing an investigation, and making a recommendation in relation to Fitness to Practise to a Case Review Panel.
+A case may have more than one Case Officer, each with a specific role in relation to the case. - A Senior Officer will undertake the review of the appeal. - Faculties are responsible for ensuring that students, enrolled on such programmes of study, are informed of the Fitness to Practise standards expected from them in relation to their profession.1 - Faculties are also responsible for informing professionals (e.g. in a work-based learning or placement setting) of the University's policy framework. - Faculties are responsible for ensuring that the procedures outlined in this policy are used appropriately in relation to any informal resolution (as outlined in section 10). - Students are responsible for both disclosing any circumstances and any changes to the circumstances that could affect their continued fitness to practise (e.g. a change in health status, a subsequent criminal conviction, a complaint or disciplinary matter that arises during a work placement).